WKBD-TV: Network aspirations, local news and financial issues

-Under Kaiser Broadcasting ownership, in 1968, WKBD began producing a nightly newscast at 10 pm; this was part of a large investment by Kaiser into forming news departments for most of their stations.
+Under Kaiser Broadcasting ownership, in 1968, WKBD began producing a nightly newscast at 10 p.m.; this was part of a large investment by Kaiser into forming news departments for most of their stations.
 Kaiser's commitment to news programming groupwide wavered, sometimes in the span of months.
 In April, half the news department at WKBD was fired, and the news director was dismissed; the group then began expanding programming again, encouraged by ratings success in Cleveland and Detroit.
 Ultimately, the entire news operation was closed after only two years, due to a weak economy and reluctance to embrace UHF stations; WKBD's news operation was the only one of Kaiser's news departments to turn a profit, though ratings were still much lower than expected.
 The 10 p.m. news had 50,000 viewers per an American Research Bureau survey, capturing just 10 percent of the audience at that hour.
 Seventeen employees lost their jobs in Detroit.

 By 1970, WKBD had become the dominant UHF station in the group and the only profitable one.
 Losses accelerated throughout the company in 1968 after the sign-on of WKBF and KBHK-TV in San Francisco, and the Los Angeles station KBSC-TV only operated with a barebones schedule, but both KBHK and KBSC continued to broadcast with hopes of a television network still in mind.
 WKBG-TV in Boston itself lost a total of $11 million from the time it had signed on in 1966 until November 1970.
 The rest of the stations were not expected to turn a profit until 1973, and all operated off of bank accounts funded by revenue from Kaiser Industries.
 WKBD was not immune to issues: much of the station's initial news-gathering equipment, purchased in 1964, was in black-and-white, and Kaiser had to upgrade facilities after underestimating the original transmitter's 30 kW output.
 Sixteen additional WKBD employees were downsized earlier in 1970, including "Sgt.
 Sacto" Tom Ryan, resulting in Captain Detroits cancellation.
 Kaiser Industries' status as an industrial conglomerate was seen as a reason for the company's ability to absorb such onerous financial losses in UHF broadcasting.

 A minority 22.5 percent stake in Kaiser Broadcasting's holdings (excluding KBSC and Kaiser's radio stations) was sold to Field Communications on May 26, 1972, concurrent with Kaiser purchasing a majority 77.5 percent stake in Field's Chicago station, WFLD-TV.